aisingapore/ai-practitioner-handbook/book/5-data-mgmt-exp-proc/data-splits.md

 - Building Machine Learning Powered Applications: Going from Idea to Product
 - Machine Learning Design Patterns: Solutions to Common Challenges in Data Preparation, Model Building, and MLOps
+- Machine Leaning Yearning: Technical Strategy for AI Engineers, In the Era of Deep Learning